wiseman-timelord/ImpExpPsd1/README.md

 }

 Export-PowerShellData1 -Data $data -Path 'C:\path\to\your\file.psd1'

-or
+...or for a global containing the hashtable...

 Export-PowerShellData1 -Data $Global:Config -Path "C:\path\to\your\file.psd1"

 Options:
--Name (comment the name of the file, extracted from -Path details).
+-Name (comment name of file, extracted from -Path detail).
 ```

 ### NOTATION